Harry-Leepz/Nourish-and-Lift/README.md

 Nourish and Lift is my fourth and final project, part of the Code Institute, Full Stack Web Developer Course.

 The purpose of this project was a build a full-stack site based around a business logic used to control a centrally-owned dataset.
 The technologies used for this project are HTML, CSS, JavaScript, Python, and Django.
-Stripe handles online test payments and Postgres as a relational database.
+Stripe handles online test payments and Heroku Postgres as a relational database.

 Nourish and Lift is a fictional brand, purchases on this project are accepted via Stripes test card details.
 For further information on which card number you should use, please refer to Stripe's official documentation.